 Cavell's manner of speaking about the identification of citizens with their society as a matter of voice and moral integrity does not acknowledge the unavoidable diversity of comprehensive moral views in democratic societies or the manner in which this imposes the need to distinguish the political conversation of justice, carried out in the terms of public reason, from the many conversations that take place between representatives of different comprehensive moral views.
-The identification of citizens of a democratic and pluralist society with the basic structure of that society will not imply agreement with or even acceptance of all aspects of the society: consent may well be confined to the principles of justice.
+The identification of citizens of a democratic and pluralist society with the basic structure of that society will not imply agreement with or even acceptance of all aspects of the society: consent may well be confined to the principles of justice and their implementation in a constitution and laws relating to questions of basic justice.
 It may not extend to the beliefs and social practices of particular social or religious communities.
 To that extent, consent to the "society" as opposed to consent to the basic structure may well be confined or proportioned in precisely the way that Cavell does not allow.